aquanauts/smartsocket/README.md

 ### Hash-Based Routing

 Like many single page applications, Smartsocket keeps track of view state by changing the URL hash.
-This allows the application to switch from one "page" to another without reloading.
+This allows the application to switch from one "view" to another without reloading the page.
 This not only makes for a smoother user experience, but also makes it easy to persist and cache data between page transitions.

-### Custom Events

-TODO
+Resources like sockets and timers are cleaned up automatically when the router changes to a new view.

 ### HTML Templating